Children's Reading Age Guide

 Test Your Children's Reading Age

-If you want to simply and easily test your children's reading age then we currently recommend (like Channel 4) the Revised Burt Test, although dated (1974), it is based on sound common sense and over 2000 children's real reading ability.
+If you want to simply and easily test your children's reading age then you could use the Revised Burt Test (put forward by Channel 4), although dated (1974), it is based on sound common sense and over 2000 children's real reading ability.

 The Historic Reading Age Mess